Goal-Oriented A-Posteriori Estimation of Model Error as an Aid to Parameter Estimation: Goal-Oriented Estimation of the Modeling Error

 \subsection{Approximation of solution error}

-The approximations $\Xi_1$ and $\Xi_2$ of the QoI error depend on errors $(e_0, \eps_0)$ and therefore involve solution $(u,p)$ of the fine problem \eqref{eq:fwdAdj}.
-To bypass solving the high-fidelity problem \eqref{eq:fwdAdj}, a pair of linear variational problem for approximations $(\hat{e}_0, \hat{\eps}_0)$ of $(e_0, \eps_0)$ can be obtained, following \cite{oden2001goal}.
+The approximations $\Xi_1$ and $\Xi_2$ of the QoI error depend on errors $(e_0, \eps_0)$ and, therefore, involve the solution $(u,p)$ of the problem \eqref{eq:fwdAdj}.
+To bypass solving the high-fidelity problem \eqref{eq:fwdAdj}, a pair of linear variational problems for approximations $(\hat{e}_0, \hat{\eps}_0)$ of $(e_0, \eps_0)$ can be obtained, following \cite{oden2001goal}.
 In addition, a ``second-order" variational problem for approximations $(\hat{e}_0, \hat{\eps}_0)$ of the error pair an be derived which is nonlinear (quadratic) in $\hat{e}_0$ but generally more accurate that the first-order approximation.